 Here again there’s a balance between the telling and showing.
 The first short sentence tells what’s happening in the scene, and the rest substantiates with detail, adding movement, characterization, and colour.

 Worried your telling is the ineffective kind?
-Get constructive writing feedback on Now Novel now.
+Get constructive feedback from a helpful writing coach or peers on Now Novel now.